Master of Teaching - Mathematics

 Do you want to be a math teacher in middle or high school?
 Apply now to join the Curry School's Teacher Ed community, ranked #9 among the best secondary education programs in the country.

-The Curry School of Education and Human Development is proud to offer a Master of Teaching (MT) degree with licensure and endorsement in Mathematics Education.
+The Curry School of Education and Human Development is proud to offer a Master of Teaching (M.T.) degree and teacher licensure with an endorsement in Mathematics (grades 6-12).
 This is a post-graduate program for those who have already completed an undergraduate degree.

 Check out our Secondary Education Advising Guide for a comprehensive list of program offerings, requirements, and resources.